 Click here to discover the city of Pavia!

-A small city with a charming and well preserved historic centre by the banks of the Ticino River, Pavia is less than half-an-hour by train from Milan (Italian centre of finance, culture and fashion) and within easy reach of the Swiss border, the Northern Italian lakes and the Ligurian coast.
+A small city with a charming and well-preserved historic centre by the banks of the Ticino River, Pavia is less than half an hour by train from Milan (the Italian centre of finance, culture, and fashion) and within easy reach of the Swiss border, the Northern Italian lakes and the Ligurian coast.
 Pavia offers a unique educational environment characterized by a strong sense of integration between university and city.
 The Department of Political and Social Sciences, hosting the Master in World Politics and International Relations, is located in the enchanting original structure of the University, where the Studium Generale was founded in 1361.
-The building is situated at the very heart of Pavia, in one of its most popular shopping areas, and is just a few minutes’ walk from the Visconti Castle and its park, and from the picturesque bank of the Ticino River.
+The building is situated at the very heart of Pavia, in one of its most popular shopping areas, and is just a few minutes’ walks from the Visconti Castle and its park, and from the picturesque bank of the Ticino River.

-Further information about life in Pavia can be found in the main University website
+Further information about life in Pavia can be found on the main University website

 “What you expect when you plan a visit to an Italian town is to see ancient buildings, to experience grand medieval architecture, and to enjoy being part of a unique and lively environment.
 Pavia is this kind of town.
 The old University, its perfect location, the good public services around town, and the availability of studying facilities offer the necessary conditions to facilitate the learning process.
 Thanks to the work of the many students’ organizations, entertainment are guaranteed: you will never be bored here! ”